WaKaMa007/app-db-infrastructure/infrastructure-web-app/DEPLOYMENT_WORKFLOW.md

 ## Summary

-- **Automated**: Terraform now syncs passwords automatically ✅
+- **Automated**: Password sync happens automatically during `terraform apply` ✅
-- **One-time per workspace**: Only needed when creating new RDS instances
-- **No manual steps**: Regular deployments don't require sync
+- **Terraform-native**: Uses data source, no external scripts needed
+- **Works for all workspaces**: dev, staging, and prod
+- **During creation**: Password is synced when database is created, not after
-- **Fallback available**: Manual sync script if automation fails
+- **Fallback available**: Manual sync script (`sync-db-password.sh`) if needed

-You should **NOT** need to run the sync script manually for regular deployments.
-It's only needed:
+You should **NOT** need to run the sync script manually.
+The password is automatically synced:
-- When setting up a new workspace/environment
+- ✅ During initial database creation
+- ✅ On every `terraform apply` (if RDS-managed secret exists)
+- ✅ Works for all workspaces automatically

+Manual sync script is only needed for:
+- Troubleshooting password issues
+- After manual password rotation
-- If the automatic sync fails (rare)
+- If Terraform data source fails (rare)

-- If RDS password is manually rotated
+See [PASSWORD_SYNC_TERRAFORM_NATIVE.md](PASSWORD_SYNC_TERRAFORM_NATIVE.md) for complete documentation.